piyush-Shimpi/Desktop-assistant/README.md

 This is a personal desktop assistant that can perform a variety of tasks, including:

-Wikipedia search
+Wikipedia search,
-Opening websites
+Opening websites,
-Playing music
+Playing music,
-Telling time
+Telling time,
-Opening Visual Studio Code
+Opening Visual Studio Code,
-Sending emails
+Sending emails,
-Searching on Google
+Searching on Google,
-Opening files
+Opening files,
-Getting weather information
+Getting weather information,
-Making notes
+Making notes,
-Setting alarms
+Setting alarms.

 #In this project various Modules used are: